-• Homework (25% of total grade, 2.78% for each assignment)

-- There will be ~10 problem sets throughout the semester, you may drop one assignment.
-The total homework grade will be out of 9 assignments. - Homeworks may be completed in groups of 2 students or you may choose to work independently. - No more than 2 people may work together, but each individual student must turn in an individual version of each homework.
+- Homework (18% of total grade, 2% for each assignment) - There will be 10 problem sets throughout the semester, you may drop one assignment.
+The total homework grade will be out of 9 assignments. - Homeworks may be completed in groups of 2 students or you may choose to work independently.

-- Homework pairs must clearly indicate which other student (if any) they worked with on the homework.
+- No more than 2 people may work together, but each individual student must turn in an individual version of each homework. - Homework pairs must clearly indicate which other student (if any) they worked with on the homework.
 This will be accomplished by providing the full name (first and last) of your partner below your name at the top of your assignment. - Similarities and correlation of solutions within the homework pair are expected, but verbatim copying of one another solutions is no allowed.
 If you work out how to do the problem together, then write-up your final solutions separately. - Strong correlation between the solutions of different pairs' homeworks will lead to additional scrutiny from the graders and instructor.
-Cases of academic dishonesty (i.e., cheating, copying, etc.) will receive an automatic zero for that assignment. - Homeworks are to be turned-in online via bCourses by the start of class (12:10PM) on each of the noted due dates. - O Homeworks must be turned-in in .pdf format; submissions must be converted to pdf to preserve formatting, which is common professional engineering practice.
+Cases of academic dishonesty (i.e., cheating, copying, etc.) will receive an automatic zero for that assignment. - Homeworks are to be turned-in online via bCourses by the start of class (12:10PM) on each of the noted due dates. - Homeworks must be turned-in in .pdf format; submissions must be converted to pdf to preserve formatting, which is common professional engineering practice.
 No raw word-processing file formats will be accepted.
-It is strongly suggested that homeworks be completed in a work-processing software with an appropriate equation-editor add-on as opposed to scanned versions of hand-written homeworks. - No late homeworks will be accepted. - A few words on the homeworks, solutions, and honesty: - The topmost objective of your homework assignments is to guide your self-learning. - Some of the questions may be available from various student organizations that maintain databases of previous year's solutions.
+It is strongly suggested that homeworks be completed in a workprocessing software with an appropriate equation-editor add-on as opposed to scanned versions of hand-written homeworks.
+Unreadable or corrupted files cannot be replaced later on - we will grade what is uploaded by the due date and time. - No late homeworks will be accepted.
+No late versions to replace missing problems or unreadable or corrupt files will be accepted. - A few words on the homeworks, solutions, and honesty: - The topmost objective of your homework assignments is to guide your self-learning. - Some of the questions may be available from various student organizations that maintain databases of previous year's solutions.
 If you choose to adopt or modify the solutions presented in any of the "Instructor's Manuals" available on line, or an instructor's previously distributed solutions to any of the problems assigned this semester, you MUST give a full citation of such resources; otherwise you are engaging in plagiarism.
 Such academic dishonesty yields NO points and risks a report to the Center for Student Conduct.